A Short Story by Amanda Reynolds

 The Trouble With You

-I watch her, wondering what she’ll decide, the mousy woman in a cheap coat who wanders along the crowded train carriage.
+I watch her, wondering what she’ll decide, the mousy woman in a cheap coat who wanders along the packed train carriage.
 There’s a moment’s hesitation as she casts around for an alternative, but there is none, the lurch as we move off deciding her.

-The taunts begin at once, an elbow in her way as she apologetically sits down, then a loud collective laugh from the drunken boys who crowd her.
+The taunts begin at once, an elbow in her way as she apologetically sits down, then a loud collective laugh from the drunken boys who crowd in on her.
 I search my bag for a tissue, but the woman’s plight pulls me back from my needless hunt.
 Her knees are clamped tightly together, as are the curled fingers which grip her bag, her eyes half-closed to the insults.
 I exchange a weak smile with the man across the aisle who talks soft-voiced into his phone.
 He lifts an eyebrow to me, our attention caught by a peal of mocking laughter.
 Next to me a broad shoulder is touching mine.
 The owner, a long-legged man clad in grey pinstripe, rustles a crisp newspaper across both our laps.
 He’s reading an article about a cyclist, the photo beside it of a toned man dressed in Lycra.
 I imagine the pinstripe legs pushing down on pedals, weekends spent navigating country lanes, an antidote to the city.
-David used to cycle, hours and hours every weekend, all weathers.
+David used to cycle.
+Hours and hours every weekend, all weathers.

 The train continues its slow slide out of Paddington, the movement settling its cargo.
 Earphones inserted, phones studied, books opened.
 We are all protected, except for her, an insistent line of questioning piercing the rhythmic sound of the train covering the tracks.